 This Former Art hall is currently one of the few collections in Germany that include artworks from seven centuries of European art.

 This fantastic art museum contains works of the great names that even if you are not so much into this kind of art, you have absolutely heard of them.

-The Kunsthalle of Hamburg is consisted of three connected buildings.
+The Kunsthalle of Hamburg consists of three connected buildings.
 Four different sections of 19th-century Art Gallery, Classical Modernism Gallery, Old Masters Gallery, and Contemporary Art Gallery, are the main divisions the museum is built upon.

-This zoo is not only a Hamburg tourist attraction with different species of animals, but also a pioneer in the history of zoo keeping industry.
+This zoo is not only a Hamburg tourist attraction with different species of animals but also a pioneer in the history of the zoo keeping industry.